ipfs/ipfs-docs/docs/concepts/glossary.md

 ### Kubo

 Kubo (previously known as [go-ipfs](#go-ipfs)) is the earliest and most widely used implementation of IPFS, written in Go.
 It runs on servers and user machines with full IPFS capabilities.
-[Install IPFS Kubo](../install/command-line.md).
+[Install IPFS Kubo](../install/command-line.md) or see [Kubo README](https://github.com/ipfs/kubo#readme).

 ## L